 - The protection of large, contiguous areas of rainforest in selected parts of the Amazon.

-We are therefore collaborating with a number of actors in the protection of seven large, contiguous rainforest areas:
+We work closely with a number of actors in the protection of seven large, contiguous rainforest areas:

 - Territorial corridor for indigenous peoples in voluntary isolation in northwestern Peru